vimana-cloud/vimana/README.md

 Start a local [minikube] cluster with Vimana enabled.
 This is one way to run the [end-to-end] tests if the local machine is x86-64.
 Note that this does more than just `minikube start`;
-it makes sure to use a "kicbase" image that can run Vimana pods.
+it first builds a "kicbase" image with the latest local build of `workd`, and uses a fork of minikube with `workd` enabled.

 ```bash
 bazel run //dev/minikube:restart